-I worked with Simone Biles, and Laurie Hernandez on the 2016 Rio Olympic team Gold Medal “Final Five”.
-Both have been very vocal about our work together.
+I worked with Simone Biles for 3 1/2 years before the 2016 Rio Olympics.
+She been very vocal about our work together.
 I did not work directly with the women’s program as I did with the men.
 But I have worked with many gymnasts in the USA Women’s National program.
 From this work I was able to gain a deep understanding of the inner workings of the women’s system and the culture that was in place.

 In my work with gymnasts of all levels throughout the United States and other countries, I have seen many different cultures from program to program and gym to gym.